Rumi381/PolyGen/README.md

-# polygen: An Efficient Framework for Polycrystal Generation and Cohesive Zone Modeling in Arbitrary Domains
+# PolyGen: An Efficient Framework for Polycrystal Generation and Cohesive Zone Modeling in Arbitrary Domains

-This project aims to generalize polycrystal generation and polygonal meshing in any arbitrary 2D domains through `Constrained Voronoi Tessellation` for Finite Element Method (FEM) and Cohesive Zone Modeling (CZM). `polygen` also provides the functionality to adjust polygonal mesh to insert finite-thickness cohesive zone and offers efficient datastructures to integrate with Abaqus CAE.
+This project aims to generalize polycrystal generation and polygonal meshing in any arbitrary 2D domains through `Constrained Voronoi Tessellation` for Finite Element Method (FEM) and Cohesive Zone Modeling (CZM). `PolyGen` also provides the functionality to adjust polygonal mesh to insert finite-thickness cohesive zone and offers efficient datastructures to integrate with Abaqus CAE.
 Additionally, this package also offers an excellent tool for triangular meshing of complex 2D domains.

 ## Features